ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/Pixhawk4/README.md

 ## RC Input

-RC input is configured on the RCIN pin, at one end of the servo rail, marked RC in the above diagram.
-This pin supports all RC protocols.
+RC input is configured on the port marked DSM/SBUS RC.
+This connector supports all RC protocols.
+Two cables are available for this port.
+To use software binding of Spektrum satellite receivers you need to use the Spektrum satellite cable.

 ## PWM Output

-The CUAVv5 supports up to 14 PWM outputs.
+The Pixhawk4 supports up to 14 PWM outputs.
 First first 8 outputs (labelled "MAIN") are controlled by a dedicated STM32F100 IO controller.
 These 8 outputs support all PWM output formats, but not DShot.

 The remaining 6 outputs (labelled AUX1 to AUX6) are the "auxillary" outputs.
 These are directly attached to the STM32F765 and support all PWM protocols as well as DShot.

-All 14 PWM outputs have GND on the top row, 5V on the middle row and signal on the bottom row.

 The 8 main PWM outputs are in 3 groups: